Cadbury Barn Trust logo

 How you can get involved

 If you are interested in getting involved in the project and have skills, experience and enthusiasm and time to put in a few hours each month, we would love to hear from you.
-Roles range from Trustee of the Board to advisors, fundraisers, posting on social media and in due course, more practical roles.
+Roles range from Trustee of the Board to advisors, fundraisers, social media experts, and in due course, more practical roles.
 We are seeking to diversify our Board, as we are underrepresented by people from different ethnic backgrounds and cultures, younger people, and women.
 We also need people with skills in law, property or charity law, property development or building.
 Contact John Stewart, the Chair of the Board, to discuss.

 Our Board of Trustees